BSc Hons Chemistry 2011-2014 University of Warwick

 Member of the American Society for Mass Spectrometry since 2019

 Other than working for my PhD I like to spend time going to the gym with other members of MAS and friends from my lab.
 I watch and play a variety of different sports, read novels and watch anime in my spare time.
 Baking and other crafts help me to keep calm under the stress of my work.
 For the past year, I've been teaching myself Italian, but can understand more than I can speak.
-When I finish my PhD I have started a postdoctoral position in the Thalassinos lab in the department of structural and molecular biology at UCL, using cross-linking mass spectrometry to analyse proteins associated with Huntington's disease.
+Since finishing my PhD I have started a postdoctoral position in the Thalassinos lab in the department of structural and molecular biology at UCL, using cross-linking mass spectrometry to analyse proteins associated with Huntington's disease.

 University of Warwick